A crown can be won, but blood cannot be changed.

 The Conqueror's Queen takes the reader deep into the Norman side of 1066 - prepare to be surprised!

-OUT May 18th 2017 in hardback and ebook and Sep 21st in paperback.
+Out in hardback and ebook and due on May 31st in paperback.

 ‘You need not take England without me, Hari, because I will be your constant queen – there with you; there for you.’